-The following report presents the FY92 Standard Budgets of Assistance for a family of three receiving Aid to Families with Dependent Children (AFDC), reviews the benefits available to AFDC recipients in FY92, and compares those benefits to the Standard Budgets.
+The following report presents the FY93 Standard Budgets of Assistance for a family of three receiving Aid to Families with Dependent Children (AFDC), reviews the benefits available to AFDC recipients in FY93, and compares those benefits to the Standard Budgets.

-Updated Standard Budgets of Assistance.
+■ Updated Standard Budgets of Assistance.
 The Department of Public Welfare published the first study on the Standard Budgets of Assistance for families receiving AFDC in August 1986 and has updated the report annually.
 The standards are based on components of a typical budget for a family of three.
-The Standard Budgets of Assistance have been updated for inflation in FY92 to:
+The Standard Budgets of Assistance have been updated for inflation in FY93 to:

-FY92 Standard Budgets of A ssistance
+FY93 Standard Budgets of A ssistance

 Living Arrangement Standard

-Public or subsidized housing \$11,449
+Public or subsidized housing \$11,601

-Private, unsubsidized housing outside of Boston and not on Cape Cod \$13,560
+Private, unsubsidized housing outside of Boston and not on Cape Cod \$13,794

-Private, unsubsidized housing in metropolitan Boston or on Cape Cod \$14,572
+Private, unsubsidized housing in metropolitan Boston or on Cape Cod \$14,833

 - Benefits Available to AFDC Recipients.
 In order to receive AFDC, families must have at least one dependent child and be deprived of the support of at least one parent.
-AFDC benefits include the following: - FY92 AFDC Benefits -- Families on AFDC receive a monthly grant which varies depending on housing size.
+AFDC benefits include the following: - FY93 AFDC Benefits -- Families on AFDC receive a monthly grant which varies depending on housing size.
 The maximum grant for a family of three (the average AFDC family size) is \$539.
 Families in private, unsubsidized housing receive an additional \$40 per month rent allowance.
-In addition, all AFDC households eligible in March 1992 received a clothing allowance of \$75 per child. - Emergency Assistance -- The Emergency Assistance (EA) program provides payments to families facing emergencies, particularly homelessness.
-In FY92, benefits provided through the EA program included payments for rent, mortgage and utility arrearages to help families stay in their existing housing, emergency shelter for families who had become homeless, and disaster assistance for families who suffered a fire, flood or other disaster.
-In FY92, approximately 26% of all AFDC families used Emergency Assistance. - AFDC Disregard Payments -- Families with earned income (approximately 6% of the AFDC caseload) are eligible for work-related deductions from countable, earned income.
+In addition, all AFDC households eligible in September 1992 received a clothing allowance of \$150 per child. - Emergency Assistance -- The Emergency Assistance (EA) program provides payments to families facing emergencies, particularly homelessness.
+In FY93, benefits provided through the EA program include payments for rent, mortgage and utility arrearages to help families stay in their existing housing, and emergency shelter for families who have become homeless.
+The Governor has filed a supplemental appropriation to restore disaster assistance for families who have suffered a fire, flood or other disaster.
+In FY92, approximately 26% of all AFDC families used Emergency Assistance. - AFDC Disregard Payments -- Families with earned income (approximately 6% of the AFDC easeload) are eligible for work-related deductions from countable, earned income.
 For example, for all families with earned income, the first \$90 of earned income does not reduce the AFDC grant.
-Families for whom a child support payment is collected by the Department of Revenue (approximately 15% of the caseload in FY92) retain the first \$50 of the child support payment without reducing their AFDC grant.
+Families for whom a child support payment is collected by the Department of Revenue (approximately 15% of the caseload) retain the first \$50 of the child support payment without reducing their AFDC grant.